wimblerobotics/football_demo/README.md

 All of this is just to demonstrate visual behavior for a football game using VT100 emulation in a terminal window.

-Of particular interest is that the game clock and the play clock are decremented in real time on their own threads, and the artifact of those close cause the values to be updated in the terminal display.
+Of particular interest is that the game clock and the play clock are decremented in real time on their own threads, and the artifact of those clock objects cause the values to be updated in the terminal display.

 ## src/football.cpp
 This encapsulates all the elements of the game.
 For this demo, it only includes two scoring objects for the home and away teams and a scoreboard for the game.
-There are methods in the class to control the game.
-As a side effect, the visual elements of the game are managed, and the will show up in the terminal when the redraw method is called.
+There are methods in the class to control the game and most handing of the game occurs by calling methods in this class.

+As a side effect, the visual
+elements of the game are managed, and the will show up in the terminal when the redraw method is called.
 Until redraw is called, changes to the game since the last redraw call don't show up visually in the terminal window.